-The Adventure Project and Colaiste Dhulaigh College of Further Education have partnered up to deliver a BTEI program leading to a QQI level 4 major award in Adventure Sports and Recreation.
+The Adventure Project and Colaiste Dhulaigh College of Further Education have partnered up to deliver a BTEI program in Addiction, Recovery & Outdoor Education.

 BTEI means back to education initiative and gives unemployed adults the opportunity to return to education while retaining their benefits.

 Candidates who haven’t completed Leaving Certificate can take up this course to try new subjects at an accessible level, as a stepping stone to further education, to improve employment prospects and to gain confidence.